Pôle Interactions Formal Methods for Artificial Intelligence

 • Reasoning about knowledge: We study logical formalisms that have applications in planning, synthesis, or formalizing the strategic behavior of intelligent agents (e.g., description logics, strategy logics, fuzzy logic, and dynamic logics).

-• Robust and verified AI and ML: Formal methods can help in developing robust, verified, and explainable AI and machine-learning components.
+• Robust and verified AI and ML: Formal methods can help develop robust, verified, and explainable AI and machine-learning components.
 In particular, we exploit model learning to extract structural information from recurrent neural networks.

-• Application of ML algorithms: We use machine learning to synthesize algorithms (e.g., controllers in cyber-physical systems) and for the identification of system parameters (e.g., in bio-chemical reaction networks).
+• Application of ML algorithms: We use machine learning to synthesize algorithms (e.g., controllers in cyber-physical systems) and to identify system parameters (e.g., in bio-chemical reaction networks).

 News